 Seed Grant Research Program

-To address this trend, the AMA Foundation established the Seed Grant Research Program in 2000 to encourage medical students, physician residents and fellows to enter the research field.
-The program provides $2,500 grants to help them conduct small basic science, applied, or clinical research projects.
-These funds will round out new project budgets, rather than sustain current initiatives.
+The AMA Foundation established the Seed Grant Research Program in 2000 to encourage medical students, physician residents and fellows to enter the research field.
+The program provides grants to support medical students, physician residents, and fellows in conducting small research projects.

 Beyond the actual grant dollars, this program also facilitates positive and rewarding experiences with research, and helps build crucial grant-writing and professional development skills for the future.
 A follow-up survey of past recipients found that after having received their seed grant, they: